strimzi/strimzi.github.io/_posts/2022-08-05-hacking-for-cruise-control-ui.md

 Now we have a graphical user interface for Cruise Control running alongside and connected to a Strimzi-managed Kafka cluster.
 This UI is great for monitoring your Kafka cluster and getting more insight on the data and operations Cruise Control has to offer!
-In one of the future versions, the Strimzi community hopes to add the option for creating custom Cruise Control API users.
+In a future version, the Strimzi community hopes to add the option for creating custom Cruise Control API users.
-This would remove the requirement for the Cruise Control API security settings to be disabled for applications like the [Cruise Control UI](https://github.com/linkedin/cruise-control-ui) to work with Strimzi but until then, hack away!
+This would remove the requirement for the Cruise Control API security settings to be disabled for applications like the [Cruise Control UI](https://github.com/linkedin/cruise-control-ui) to work with Strimzi.
+Until then, hack away!